Mother Dairy hikes cow milk price by Rs 2/litre

 The leading milk supplier said that the retail price of cow milk has been hiked since the company is shelling out more to the farmers to procure raw milk.

 With Mother Dairy increasing prices, it is likely that other milk suppliers such as Amul and Parag might also follow suit.
-Mother Dairy supplies nearly 30 lakh tonnes of milk in the Delhi-NCR region, of which eight lakh tonnes is cow milk.
+Mother Dairy supplies nearly 30 lakh liters of milk in the Delhi-NCR region, of which eight lakh liters is cow milk.

 Earlier in May, Mother Dairy increased the consumer prices of its poly pack milk variants in Delhi-NCR.
 Though there was no price change in the rate of the one-litre cow milk pack, the price of the half-litre pack was hiked by one rupee.